 Congratulations on getting an interview!
 It shows the hard work you put into your application.
 Now, it’s your chance to shine in the interview process.
 Show your passion and knowledge to impress potential employers face-to-face.

 To do well in your interview, preparation is key.
 Go over your architectural knowledge and your design projects.
 Be ready to talk about your design process, inspirations, and challenges you have faced.
+Be prepared to discuss your experience with the implementation of design ideas or digital tools, such as how you have integrated Building Information Modelling (BIM) or brought your concepts into practical execution within your projects.
 Also, research the firm.
 Learn about their recent projects, design culture, and company values.

 Be confident and excited during the interview.
 Talk with the interviewers.
 Ask questions that show you really care about the firm and want to learn more.
 Remember, an interview isn’t just about answering questions.
 It’s a chance to show your personality, passion, and how you can help their team.
 Make a lasting impression by being your true self.